-Marco Barotti is a media artist based in Berlin.
+Marco Barotti is a media artist.
 After music studies at the Siena Jazz Academy, he began merging sound with visual art.
 His work is driven by a desire to invent an artistic language in which a fictional post-futurist era is expressed through kinetic sound interventions in natural and urban environments.
-His installations merge audio technology, consumer objects and waste into moving sculptures triggered entirely by sound.
-The primary focus of his work is to create a “tech ecosystem” that plays with resemblances to animals.
-These artworks serve as a metaphor for the anthropogenic impact on the planet and aim to make people aware of environmental issues.
+His installations merge audio technology, consumer objects, and waste into moving sculptures triggered entirely by sound.
+The primary focus of his work is to create a “tech ecosystem” that plays with resemblances to animals and plants.
+These artworks serve as a metaphor for the anthropogenic impact on the planet and aim to make people aware of environmental and social issues.

 Barotti has been awarded the NTU Global Digital Art Prize (Clams) the Tesla Award (Swans) and the Delux Colour Award (Sound Of Light).

 His work has been exhibited internationally at Ars Electronica (Linz), Saatchi Gallery (London), Science Gallery (Melbourne), Futurium (Berlin), Polytech Festival (Moscow), Zer01ne, (Seoul), Fact (Liverpool), Wro Art Center (Wroclaw), Picknick (Seoul), Isea (Montreal), ARCAM Architecture Center (Amsterdam), silent green (Berlin), Dutch Design Week (Eindhoven), NTU (Singapore), Stuck, (Leuven), Kikkk Festival (Namur), Emaf (Osnabrück), Lisboa Soa (Lisbon), La Boral, (Gijón), New Holland Island and Sevcableport (St Petersburg).